Charelas/212310041-UAS-PWL/README.md

 ## Usage

 - **Analyze URL**: Enter the URL you want to analyze, and the application will fetch detailed information from multiple sources.
-- **Export Results**: Export the analysis results as a PDF document.

 ## Screenshots